isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-19-best-hvlp-spray-gun-for-woodworking.markdown

 - A 25 feet hose with an air control valve to regulate overspray and bounce back.
 - An installed 1.3 mm Air cap set
 - Lightweight and portable 400cc Gravity Cup
-- Quick Connect Coupling and  Air Control Valve
+- Quick Connect Coupling andÂ  Air Control Valve
 Pros:
 - Creates less overspray compared to the gravity HVLP gun
 - Doesnt need a separate compressor